joergjo/simpleaks/cmk/README.md

 The script outputs two variables that are intended to be used when creating CMK based cluster.
 You should add these to the `./env.sh` environment variable file.
 These variables can be resued across multiple cluster creations.

--   `ACR_REGISTRY_ID`: If found when executing `./simpleaks_cmk.sh` then this registry will be used for images by the cluster
+-   `ACR_REGISTRY`: If found when executing `./simpleaks_cmk.sh` then this registry will be used for images by the cluster
 -   `DISK_ENCRYPTION_SET_ID`: If found when executing `./simpleaks_cmk.sh` then this encycptionset will be used to encypte all the disks on a aks cluster. if not found the script will abort

 Also, update `AAD_ADMIN_GROUP_ID`obtained from the first step.